Coolie09/Math-Graph-Drafter/README.md

 # Warning! ⚠️
 This code may contain (unlikely) a few bugs!
 Please contact me in therefor in the issues section!
 Thx a lot! <br>
-It is important, to have installed the chrome extension "tamperkey"!
+It is not important, to have installed the chrome extension "tamperkey"!
 <br>
 # What does this script do?